 Can you leave a homemade hair mask on overnight?

 Oftentimes people ask if it is okay to leave a homemade hair mask on overnight.
-In most of the cases the answer is: Yes, definitely!
+In most of the cases, the answer is: Yes, definitely!
 (Unless your mask contains a very drying or a coloring ingredient, that is.)
-Usually the only think you need to take care of is protecting your clothes and bed sheets.
-So if you are planning on leaving your hair treatment in your hair overnight, make you to wrap it thoroughly in and old T-shirt or towel.
+Usually, the only thing you need to take care of is protecting your clothes and bed sheets.
+So if you are planning on leaving your hair treatment in your hair overnight, make you wrap it thoroughly in an old T-shirt or towel.
 If your hair mask contains oil, do not use your favorite towel!!
 Oil can be super hard to wash out and tends to ruin towels in the long term.

 *These links are so-called provision links, meaning, at no additional cost to you, I can earn a commission if you click through and make a purchase.